Who am I?

 At the age of 10, my first book, the poetry volume I Will Be There, was published.
 I followed it up with a second volume, Until Eighteen, at age 14, before moving on to novels and novellas (Chaos in the Subway, now in its second edition; and As the Tide Rises).
 I then returned to the medium of poetry with my volume entitled Collateral Damage and The Anthology of my first three volumes of poetry.

-I am currently a Ph.D. student in linguistics, double-concentrating in historical linguistics and language variation, at the University of Georgia.
+I am currently a Ph.D. student in linguistics, double-concentrating in sociohistorical and Romance linguistics, at the University of Georgia.
 I study the nature of language change over time, as well as the way thought about language change changes over time, which encompasses areas like historical linguistics, sociolinguistics, linguistic anthropology, history of linguistics/linguistic historiography, language evolution, language contact, and language and gender.